certbot/certbot/docs/using.rst

 can run on a regular basis, like every week or every day).
 In that case, you are likely to want to use the ``-q`` or ``--quiet`` quiet flag to silence all output except errors.

+To test that the renewal of a cert will work you can use the ``--dry-run`` command.
+Example:

+   certbot renew --dry-run

+Which will attempt renewal of all of your certificates, regardless of their age, with test certificates from our staging server.
+Certificates tested this way will not save these test certificates, but if renewal is successful with ``--dry-run`` then you can have confidence that they will be successfully renewed when they are within 30 days of expiration when you call ``certbot renew``.

 If you are manually renewing all of your certificates, the ``--force-renewal`` flag may be helpful; it causes the expiration time of